-One of the core functions of an accountant is helping clients prepare and lodge their tax.
-The Australian Taxation Office (ATO) has a number of rules and obligations that everyone is required to follow, from freelancers and sole traders to small businesses and profitable companies.
+One of the core functions of an accountant is helping clients prepare and lodge their taxes.
+The Australian Taxation Office (ATO) has several rules and obligations that everyone is required to follow, from freelancers and sole traders to small businesses and profitable companies.

-As an accountant, you will be required to stay on top of the ever-changing tax landscape, so you can offer your expertise to your clients.
-You will help your clients understand their potential tax deductions, calculate their capital gains and determine any potential write-offs.
-GST and BAS, not to mention payroll and super, can be a huge headache for new business owners or expanding businesses, that’s where you can provide real value to your clients.
+Accountants are required to stay on top of the ever-changing tax landscape so they can offer their expertise to their clients.
+Accountants seek to help their clients understand their potential tax deductions, calculate their capital gains, and determine any potential write-offs.

 Even with qualifications, being an accountant requires continual training and upskilling as you stay on top of financial trends and tax obligations.
-Many accountants will also be trained to use cloud accounting software, such as QuickBooks to communicate to their clients, monitor their progress and complete their reporting.
-You will need to be up-to-date with the ever-changing technology space surrounding the accounting and financial industries.
+Many accountants will also be trained to use cloud accounting software such as QuickBooks to communicate with their clients, monitor their progress, and complete their reporting.
+The best accountants ensure that they are up-to-date with the ever-changing technology space surrounding the accounting and financial industries.